There's no one-size-fits-all, but here are some general approaches as recommended by past performers - plus some specific opportunities.

 Stick to the same striking image for posters, leaflets, website, social media and press releases.

-Remember there are around 70 different shows joggling for attention.
+Remember there are 60 different shows joggling for attention.
 Don't go for the kind of subtle approach that may work in a venue brochure or for a stand-alone event.
 Reinforce a succinct and straightforward message at every opportunity.

 Don't be shy, don't be self-effacing, don't expect your reputation to precede you.
 Do think of yourself as on duty, on show, for the whole of the extended weekend.